-While there are no registration or licensing requirements for U.S. Trade Leaders, the most important restriction is to never provide personal individualized financial advice.
-Non-personal comments published to a subscribers like “Buying SPY on a breakout through $296” is fine.
+While there are no registration or licensing requirements for U.S. Trade Leaders, the most important restriction is to never provide personal, individualized financial advice.
+Non-personal comments published to subscribers like “Buying SPY on a breakout through $296” are fine.
 However, e-mailing an individual “Bob, you should buy the SPY at $296.02 for your IRA account as we discussed earlier, because I think it’s undervalued at that price level.” is a violation.

 The strategies are the main products on C2.
 Investors can scroll through and select the strategies they find compelling.
 They can add select strategies to watch lists and auto-trade in simulated or real accounts.
-Every strategy provides detailed performance data including annual returns, number of trades, max drawdowns and percentage of winning trades and months.
-Strategy description and a cumulative history of every trades made since inception is also provided.
-Users can opt to simulate the strategy which will add it to the trade simulator or opt to subscribe to get full-access and auto-trading options.
+Every strategy provides detailed performance data including annual returns, number of trades, max drawdowns, and percentage of winning trades and months.
+Strategy description and a cumulative history of every trade made since inception are also provided.
+Users can opt to simulate the strategy, which will add it to the trade simulator or opt to subscribe to get full-access and auto-trading options.

-Depending on type of membership plan, customer support service is available via e-mail, chat or phone service.
+Depending on the type of membership plan, customer support service is available via e-mail, chat, or phone service.

 Collective2 Platform Differentiators